permittedio/permitted.io/_pages/privacy.md

 * Account information including your username, password, security questions.
 * Shopping information including the items you view, put in your cart or add to your wishlist.
 * Customer support information including the information you choose to include in communications with us, for example, when sending a message through the Services.
+* Your business's or company's or employer's users and clients information usually but not necessarily limitted to their user identifications.

 Some features of the Services may require you to directly provide us with certain information about yourself.
 You may elect not to provide this information, but doing so may prevent you from using or accessing these features.